SumanthRH/personal-website/content/post/a-new-consumption-model/index.md

 I still use my phone to watch whatever I want on YouTube, but my laptop feels more like a work thing now.
 I've been struggling a bit to escape YT shorts (averaging atleast an hour per day in Summer 2023) for now - it's almost impossible to curate this, so let's see where this goes!

+Update 10/01/23: I'm now mostly using just Twitter and Morning Brew to catch up on things.
+Got rid of the YouTube app, fuck that.
+Still do like to use it on Chrome to pass some time now and then, but things are under control.
+I'm using Twitter A LOT though.
+It's mostly just about the crazy world of LLMs these days, which I can't help dipping into.